willfarrell/ievms/README.md

 A full installation will download roughly 7.5G of data.

-**NOTE:** Reusing the XP VM for IE7 and IE8 (the default) saves an incredible amount of space and bandwidth.
-If it is disabled (`REUSE_XP=no`) the disk space required climbs to 74G (39G if cleaned post-install) and around 17G will be downloaded.
-Reusing the Win7 VM on the other hand (also the default), saves tons of bandwidth but pretty much breaks even on disk space.
-Disable it with `REUSE_WIN7=no`.

 Installation
 ============

-1. Install VirtualBox (make sure command line utilities are selected and installed).
+1. Install VMWare Fusion (make sure command line utilities are selected and installed).

 2. Download and unpack ievms: